signalarun/datamining/association-mining/readme.md

 ## Algorithms
  * Apriori
-   - This algorith uses effective prunning of search space with the use of downward closure property.
+   - This algorithm uses effective prunning of search space with the use of downward closure property.
    - Downward closure property means that subset of large itemset exceeds the minimum required support.